You are here

 - Admission essay highlighting education and career achievement, including specific examples of problem-solving while working in the practice setting, leadership experience at the bedside or in other settings, and professional and community awards

-- Three letters of recommendation from each a faculty member, nurse leader/immediate supervisor, and community leader
+- Submit two letters of recommendation from each, a nurse educator/nurse faculty and Supervisor/Manager

 - A description of an evidence-based practice project completed in nursing school or in the practice setting